Terraferma (film): Production

 The film was produced through Italy's Cattleya with 10% co-production support from France, including 200,000 euro from France 2 Cinéma and money from the CNC.
-The total budget was 7.85€ million.
+The total budget was €7.85 million.

 Release

-The film premiered at the 68th Venice International Film Festival where it was screened in competition.
-It won the Special Jury Prize at the Venice Film Festival, the equivalent of third place.
-It was released in Italy on 7 September 2011 through 01 Distribution.
+The film had its world premiere at the 68th Venice International Film Festival where it was screened in the main competition, winning the Special Jury Prize.

+It was released in Italian theaters on 7 September 2011 through 01 Distribution.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 68% of 19 surveyed critics gave the film a positive review; the average rating was 6.6/10.
+Critical response

+Terraferma has an approval rating of 67% on review aggregator website Rotten Tomatoes, based on 24 reviews, and an average rating of 6.3/10.
+Metacritic assigned the film a weighted average score of 57 out of 100, based on 9 critics, indicating "mixed or average reviews".

 Jay Weissberg of Variety described it as "a well-made movie with no pretension but also no crying need to be at a major film festival."
 Deborah Young of The Hollywood Reporter called it "a morally passionate social drama, muted by overly familiar storytelling."
 Gary Goldstein of the Los Angeles Times wrote, "The thematically rich production is grounded in deep moral and emotional reflection."
 Chuck Wilson of The Village Voice called it predictable and heavy-handed.